ApmeM/MazeGenerators/README.md

 FieldGeneratorAlgorithm - Create field and check input parameters for correctness.

+LifeGameAlgorithm - Generator based on "game of life" to create

 MirroringAlgorithm - Mirror existing maze Horizontally/Vertically/Both or rotate it around center

 RegionConnectorAlgorithm - Generate connectors between rooms and paths